Which films had the longest standing ovations at Cannes?

 Of course, a standing ovation always trumps being booed, for which the festival is also notorious, despite its elite crowds.
 Surprising films like 'Taxi Driver' (1976), 'L'Avventura' (1960), and Sofia Coppola's 'Marie Antoinette' (2006) were all booed by men and women in tuxedos and gowns.

 According to a list gathered by Quartz from news reports over the years, many surprising films have earned the longest standing ovations in Cannes history.
-'Once Upon a Time in Hollywood' doesn't even crack the top 10!
+'The French Dispatch' doesn't even come close!
 Click through to find out the films with the most physically demanding fanfare.